cglattfelder/fw-scripts/README.md

 [Extract Profiles](./extract-profiles/) - extract all configuration profile containing files out of a server, to ease creation of test server clones

 [FileSet Popularity Contest](./fs-popularity/) - see how much use your Filesets get on Desktop Clients

+[Audit Log to Webhook](./auditlog-to-webhook/) - see who did what when, easily searchable